How the Organic Acids Test might help turn things around!

 Additionally, my Citrate (shown on the line graph you are not seeing) is almost high which also goes along with arginine insufficiency.
 Remember the name of this energy process–the Citric Acid Cycle??
 So you can see that Citrate is important, yet mine is coming out in my urine instead of being used properly.
 Isocitrate was heading up on the line graph, as well–also a sign of arginine insufficiency.
 All also related to Krebs Cycle i.e my energy metabolism.

 But another problem ensued: HOW MUCH arginine??
 I did a lot of research again…it’s maddening.
 But did see some are on 2000 mg, 5000 mg or 10,000.
-I am on 1000 as I am writing this, but I also take 500 mg of Ornithine with it.
-Today I added a powdered supplement with arginine also in it, too–I got over that below.
+I am on 1000 as I am writing this, but I also take 500 mg of Ornithine with it, a precursor.
 Ornithine, along with Arginine and Citrulline, are the three amino acids involved in the Urea cycle, alongside L-Arginine and L-Citrulline.
 Here’s a study with showed the Ornithine improves energy, which seems to be because it lowers ammonia: https://www.ncbi.nlm.nih.gov/pubmed/19083482

 I also found out that Ceylon type Cinnamon metabolizes into sodium benzoate, which chelates ammonia (which again, I’m assuming is high due to low arginine–no testing done yet).
 When I remember, I do 1g-2g in the evening, mixing it with either yogurt or cream cheese.
 1 tsp of ground cinnamon is 2.6g.
 If anyone uses a capsule machine one “00” capsule would be about 1/2g.
 More great info here: https://raypeatforum.com/community/threads/too-much-protein-at-once.5455/